We, the people (online): e-democracy and the future of government and governance

 “People are more inclined to express their opinion because its easier to do so from a laptop or tablet and its more likely to be heard or seen.
 Previously, you would have to write a letter the editor of a newspaper or to your MP, with no guarantee of it being read, much less published.
 But if you put your position forth in a blog, or an online discussion or even through Twitter, you not only get a more gratifying way to speak out, you may also get other people interested (in these issues).”

 Even with digital technology becoming more ubiquitous by the day, government-citizen engagement has remained the same: information is managed and processed by the government before distribution to the public.
-To express sentiment or feedback, the citizen goes through formal channels and await a response.
+To express sentiment or feedback, the citizen goes through formal channels and awaits a response.
 The exchanges are essentially bidirectional, between the government and the concerned citizen.

 e-Democracy turns these conversations into a more inclusive model that is, as Ms. Quirke describes, more triangular in nature.
+In creating that online venue where others in the community can be involved and take part in the discussion.
+This awareness of others’ perspectives engenders greater understanding, and more importantly improves transparency in the political decision-making processes.

 An upending of the politician-constituent dynamic may be in the offing too.
 While duly elected officials in theory represent the interests of the public, having distinct political agendas may bias this representation.
 Political scientist Aries Arugay describes this as the “transactional cost”, where the official takes these interests and tailors them for the sake of political expediency.
 Dr. Arugay believes that an informed, aware citizenry can reduce, if not eliminate altogether, this cost.